tryashtar/shulker-preview/README.md

 * How do I completely uninstall the pack?
    * After disabling the pack with `/datapack disable`, the following artifacts will remain and must be cleared manually:
       * The `shulker_preview` scoreboard objective.
 This can be removed with `/scoreboard objectives remove shulker_preview`.
-      * A forceloaded chunk near the worldborder.
+      * In 1.16 and earlier, a forceloaded chunk near the worldborder.
 This can be removed with `/forceload remove 29999977 9832`.
 If you wish, you can also delete the region file containing this chunk: `r.58593.19.mca`.
       * The temporary values saved to NBT storage.
 This can be removed by deleting the `command_storage_tryashtar.shulker_preview.dat` file from your world's `data` folder.
       * Any existing shulker boxes will still show the preview in the tooltip.
 To remove it, simply place and break the shulker box after the pack has been disabled.
 * It's not working for me!